Ladder99/ladder99/README.md

 ## Developing

-The device models are defined in `models`, e.g. the ccs-pa model has adapter.js, device.yaml, and calcs.yaml.
+The device models are defined in `models`, e.g. the ccs-pa model has model.yaml, inputs.yaml, outputs.yaml, and types.yaml.

 The device instances are defined in the `setups` folder, eg the `demo` setup has a list of instances in the devices subfolder there.
+Edit these as needed.

+Then generate the `setups/demo/volumes/agent/devices.xml` and `setups/demo/docker/docker-compose.yaml` files (latter not implemented yet - hand-edit) -

+    just compile

-Edit these as needed - then generate the `setups/demo/volumes/agent/devices.xml` and `setups/demo/docker-compose.yaml` files, run docker-compose up, and start the device simulations with -
+Then run docker-compose up and start the device simulations with -

     just run